 I have received thousands of complaints from residents about unauthorised traveller encampments on vulnerable green spaces across the city.
 In response to this I set up and ran a petition, which I presented in Parliament.
 I am urging the Police and Council to use their powers to reduce nuisance and disruption in the settled community, and I will continue to do so.

 4) Be a strong voice on traffic issues

 I regularly receive complaints about rat running, speeding and excessive traffic on roads such as the A259, Falmer Road, Rottingdean High Street and the Lewes Road.
-I will continue to call on the city council to resolve the awful traffic situation across the area, and stand up for residents that are tired of sitting in traffic each day.
+I will continue to call on all local councils to resolve the awful traffic situation across the area, and stand up for residents who are tired of sitting in traffic each day.

 5) Support the Saltdean Lido